Charles MacLeish’s Will

-The circuit court ruled in favor of Boardman and dismissed the case.
+It seems the circuit court agreed and dismissed the case.
 The children appealed and the appeals court affirmed.
-The Wisconsin Supreme Court affirmed the appeals court and determined that the legal malpractice suit was properly dismissed.
+In the end, the court dismissed the case.

 The Wisconsin Supreme Court restated the general rule that attorneys are not liable to third parties for acts committed within the attorney-client relationship.
-An exception to this was the situation set forth in the 1983 case Auric v.
-Continental, where an attorney was found liable for failing to obtain a signature, invalidating a will.
-This case was distinguished in that the attorney’s actions thwarted the descendant’s intent.
-In this case, the attorney’s actions fully supported MacLeish’s intent based on his will.
+The 1983 case Auric v.
+Continental was an exception.
+The court found the attorney liable for failing to obtain a signature, which invalidated his client’s will.
+The attorney’s actions thwarted the deceased’s intent, which distinguished the case.

 The MacLeish children asked that the Wisconsin Supreme Court adopt the Restatement (Third) of the Law Governing Lawyers section 51 that details attorneys’ duties to non-clients.
-The Wisconsin Supreme court declined because it believed it could impact attorneys’ ability to fulfill their duties to their clients.
+The Wisconsin Supreme Court declined because it believed it could impact attorneys’ ability to fulfill their duties to their clients.